 Get essential information, tips, itineraries and inspiration for visiting Thailand.

 Thailand enjoys a warm tropical climate with temperatures averaging around 30°C / 90°F. The North is relatively cooler than the South, especially at night when even during summer you might want to pack some warm clothes.
-We recommend visiting Thailand all year round.
+Thailand is a great country to visit any month.
 Generally the cold season runs from October to March, the hot season from March to July, whilst rainy season usually runs from July to October.
 This is also monsoon season.

-A popular option is to travel to Thailand towards the end of the year, from November to February, when there is usually a cool breeze which is great to give a rest from the intense heat.
-Spending Christmas and New Year in Thailand is a great experience.
+A popular option is to travel to Thailand from November to February, when there is usually a cool breeze which is great to give a rest from the intense heat.
+Spending Christmas in Thailand is a great experience.
 If you are seeking sun and heat then aim to arrive in Thailand around April, May or June when the temperature is usually well over 32°C. We recommend escaping the cities during this period and head to the coast where you can swim in the ocean or find a pool to bathe and relax from the humidity.
 The weather can sometimes be unpredictable even during summer, even in rainy season of July to October you can get a lot of sunshine and top up your tan.